 - The Learner will not be permitted to enroll in any Courses until the suspension period ends; and/or

-- If the Learner is a Licensee, a referral to BCFSA’s Compliance and Market Conduct Department for investigation under Part 4 of the Real Estate Services Act.
+- If the Learner is a Licensee, a referral to BCFSA’s Compliance and Enforcement for investigation under Part 4 of the Real Estate Services Act.

 BCFSA ascribes to the highest standards of conduct.
 Adhering to these standards of conduct means observing the values on which BCFSA’s Learner community must be founded: respect, safety, civility, inclusiveness, and freedom from harassment and discrimination.
 Learners are expected to conduct themselves in a manner that is consistent with these values.
 These standards of conduct require that Learners obey the law, be aware of and abide by applicable BCFSA policies, behave in a safe and civil manner, demonstrate respect for BCFSA employees and representatives, other Learners and the public, and respect for their property and resources.

 Non-Academic Misconduct that is subject to discipline includes, but is not limited to, engaging in, attempting to engage in, or assisting others to engage in any of the actions described below:

 - Physically aggressive behavior, assault, harassment, intimidation, threats or coercion;